Updated: Nov 2, 2020

 So, actually take a look at what your imagination is doing to you and remember how much your thoughts affect the way you feel and behave.
 Start to look critically at the things you are imagining and ask yourself how realistic they are.
 Are you only imagining the absolute worst-case scenario?
 If so, try some positive visualisation in self-hypnosis and begin to change the scenario into one where you shine and end up enjoying the event.

 My previous blog post on Thinking Errors may be useful as you may find that you are guilty of a few of those.
 Relate them to that scenario or event you are dreading and start to change the messages you are telling yourself.
 What could you say to yourself that would be more useful?

-If you would like some help, book a free strategy call and come and have a chat.
+If you would like some help, book your free consultation and come and have a chat.